Bruno N Rémillard

 Bruno N Rémillard (born July 7, 1961) is a Canadian mathematical statistician and an honorary professor at HEC Montréal.
 He is the 2019 Gold Medalist of the Statistical Society of Canada and was inducted as a 2019 Fellow of the Institute of Mathematical Statistics.
-Bruno N Rémillard is the current President-Elect of the Statistical Society of Canada.
+Rémillard was President of the Statistical Society of Canada in 2022-23.

 Biography

 Rémillard was born in Saint-Raphaël, Quebec, Canada.
 He received a BSc and a MSc in mathematics from Université Laval in 1983 and 1985 and two years later a PhD in probability at Carleton University under the supervision of Donald A. Dawson.
 His dissertation was entitled "Large deviations and laws of the iterated logarithm for multidimensional diffusion processes with applications to diffusion processes with random coefficients." and earned him the Pierre-Robillard Award from the Statistical Society of Canada that recognizes the best PhD thesis defended in the relevant fields at a Canadian university in a given year.
-After working as an NSERC postdoctoral fellow at Cornell University, Bruno N Rémillard joined the Université du Québec à Trois-Rivières in 1988.
+After working as an NSERC postdoctoral fellow at Cornell University, Rémillard joined the Université du Québec à Trois-Rivières in 1988.
 He was promoted to the rank of Associate in 1992 and became full professor in 1996.
 He settled at HEC Montréal in 2001.